 Do I need a Financial Advisor?

-We hear this a lot.
+e hear this a lot.
 People come to us and say, “I’m interested in working with you, but I am not sure that I need a financial advisor.”
 Quite often, we get these types of inquiries from people who are unsure for various reasons.

-On the flipside, many people are unclear about the kind of financial shape they are in.
+On the flipside, some people are unclear about the kind of financial shape they are in.
 They may be less comfortable in these areas and need someone to support this ongoing stewardship and process.

 And of course, many people are looking for reassurance that they have not left any holes in their planning and would like to see a coordinated effort made on their behalf.

-There may not be a silver bullet that answers the question, “Do I need a financial advisor?” but we do believe there are many ways to engage and work with an advisory team to meet your unique needs and situation.
+There may not be a silver bullet that answers the question, “Do I need a financial advisor?” but we do believe there are several ways to engage and work with an advisory team to meet your unique needs and situation.

 So now you may be thinking, “OK, so, what are some things to look for in a financial advisor?”
 Well, to name a few, we believe a good financial advisor is one that is an active listener – someone who not only hears you but is able to digest what you share and provide specific guidance based on your needs, values, fears, hopes, goals, etc. This may seem like an obvious piece of advice.
 But, learning about someone’s listening skills is not something you can easily screen for.
 In truth, it may take time to discover.

 We also believe that a good financial advisor is one that knows his or her stuff.
 Credentials are important in this field.
 Still, it is just as critical, if not more, to find someone who has a robust knowledge of various aspects of financial planning – not simply how to manage an investment portfolio.
 Such areas include insurance and risk management, investment savings and cash accumulation, retirement planning, estate planning, etc.